spatialos/gdk-for-unity/README.md

 # The SpatialOS Unity GDK readme (pre-alpha)

-The Unity Game Development Kit (GDK), made by [Improbable](https://improbable.io/), uses [Unity's](http://unity3d.com) experimental [Entity Component System (ECS)](https://unity3d.com/unity/features/job-system-ECS).
+The Unity Game Development Kit (GDK) enables developers to build multiplayer games with SpatialOS.
+It will be made up of three parts:

+* the GDK Core, a performant, data-driven [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos) multiplayer integration based on the new Unity [Entity Component System (ECS)](https://unity3d.com/unity/features/job-system-ECS).

+* a library of solutions for hard or common networked game development problems via Feature Modules.

+* the example game, which both tests and demonstrates the Feature Modules; for use as a starting point or resource for game development.

-In the future you will be able to use the Unity GDK to make massively multiplayer games with [Unity](http://unity3d.com) and [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
+In the future you will be able to use the Unity GDK to make multiplayer games with [Unity](http://unity3d.com) and [SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos).
 This is a pre-alpha release of the GDK Core which is the foundation of the product.
 To find out more see the [Unity GDK blogpost](https://improbable.io/games/blog/unity-gdk-our-first-steps).

 * License: use of the contents of this repository is subject to the [Improbable license](LICENSE.md)
 * Version: pre-alpha (for evaluation only)